Categories: ,

 Slnd [Paris.
 Sunday November 8, 1908]

-Kolb, volume VIII, pages 285-286-87.
+Kolb, Volume VIII, pages 285-286-87.

 _______________________________________________

-“Work while you still have light”
+"Work while you still have the light."

 And

-“Be merciful while you still have mercy. »
+“Be merciful while you still have mercy.”. »

 _______________________________________________